keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 ## Context

-Navigating your Kubernetes landscape is guided by your chosen Kubernetes context.
-This set of access parameters defines the specific cluster, user, namespace, and sometimes application/workload details you're interacting with.
+The Kubernetes context is a set of access parametersthat defines the specific cluster, user, namespace, and sometimes application/workload details with which you interact.
-Think of it as your personalized key to different areas within your Kubernetes infrastructure.
+It serves as your personalized key to different areas within your Kubernetes infrastructure.
 For more information, see
 [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).